 Revenues.
 Our revenues were \$134,534,540 for the year ended December 31, 2013, compared to \$196,317,215 for the same period of 2012, a decrease of 31.5%.
 Revenues for the 12 months ended December 31, 2013 decreased due to the softening in the seismic market that began early in 2013, our operation of fewer crews in the U.S. and Canada during the second, third, and fourth quarters of 2013 as compared to the same period of 2012, and severe weather conditions in many or our key markets in the U.S. and Canada during the fourth quarter of 2013.
-In 2013 in the U.S., we operated nine crews in the first quarter, began the second quarter operating nine crews and ended the second quarter operating two crews.
-We started the third quarter with three crews and ended the quarter operating five crews which we continued operating during the fourth quarter of 2013.
-In Canada, we operated six crews in the first quarter of 2013 and started and ended the fourth quarter operating three crews.
+In 2013 in the U.S., we operated nine crews in the first quarter, began the second quarter operating nine crews and ended the second quarter operating five crews which we continued operating during the fourth quarter of 2013.
+In Canada, we operated six crews in the first quarter of 2013, began the second quarter operating six crews, and ended the quarter operating two crews.
 We operated no crews in Canada during the third quarter of 2013 and started and ended the fourth quarter operating three crews.
 This compares to 2012 when we operated eight seismic crews in the U.S. during the first and second quarters, added a ninth crew in the third quarter, and continued operating nine crews during the fourth quarter of 2012.
 We operated seven seismic crews in Canada during the first quarter, two crews during the second quarter, the equivalent of 1.5 crews during the third quarter, and five crews during the fourth quarter of 2012.

 Cost of services.
-Our cost of services was 107,675,356 for the year ended December 31, 2013, compared to 135,279,937 for the same period of 2012, a decrease of 20.4%.
+Our cost of services was \$107,675,356 for the year ended December 31, 2013, compared to \$135,279,937 for the same period of 2012, a decrease of 20.4%.
 This decrease is attributable to operating fewer crews.
 When a crew is shut down, several key crew members continue as paid employees of the Company (to retain their skill sets), and the majority of the crew is laid off without pay.
 As a percentage of revenues, cost of services was 80.0% for the year ended December 31, 2013, and 68.9% for the year ended December 31, 2012.
 This increase was primarily attributable to costs we incurred as we idled several crews in the U.S. in the second and third quarters due to the softening in the seismic market, adverse weather conditions in the U.S. and Canada, an increase in higher cost shot-hole work, and land permitting issues in Canada in the fourth quarter of 2013.